Skip to main content

 CDLs are required for heavy, oversized vehicles that move bulk commodities and large equipment, as well as those that carry multiple passengers, such as school buses.

+Driver’s with a CDL are qualified to operate dry van, refrigerated, or flatbed rig and haul a range of well paying cargo.
 In addition to a CDL, drivers can add endorsements that allow them to transport hazardous materials such as chemicals, explosives, flammable liquids, and radioactive materials.
 Drivers with other endorsements can operate specialized equipment, such as double and triple combination tractor-trailers, and transport bulk liquids in tanker trailers.

 Jump here to see the ultimate list of available jobs for truck drivers and the required endorsements.